havardhvestbo/GreenHouseApp/README.md

   in ["Methodology"].
 Then the obtained [results] are presented, followed by [reflection and discussion of possible improvements]."
 Note: don't copy this text, write your own!

+Our application will mainly work in greenhouses, where the need to constantly monitor the temperature and humidity is important.
+This is a task that traditionally would cost a lot of manpower.
+But with the advancements in wireless technology, we can develop sensors that record and transmit this information automatically.
+Our main target is greenhouses, but our solution could also be implemented into other domains and fields if needed.
+The sensor nodes can operate just as good in a house, office building and engine room.
+This makes helps make our application versatile, and viable choice for a broad customer base.

 ## Theory and technology